infor-design/enterprise-wc/src/components/ids-widget/README.md

 ## Themeable Parts

+- `body` allows you to further style the widget body element
 - `widget` allows you to further style the whole widget input element
 - `header` allows you to further style the widget header element
 - `search` allows you to further style the widget search element in the header